-Evidently, the advancement of such digital capabilities and the possibilities of deeper integrations between insurers and platform partners now allows for product and underwriting teams to develop more robust embedded insurance product for end customers.
-Beyond a one-size-fits-all product ethos, insurers can now better contextualize their product offerings to cater to what the customers really need.
+The development of digital capabilities and deeper integrations between insurers and platform partners is allowing for more robust embedded insurance products to be developed for end customers.
+This enables insurers to move beyond a one-size-fits-all product approach and better contextualize their offerings to cater to the specific needs of customers.

 5. Building in preparation for Generation Z

-Insurers need to acknowledge the reality that millennials are steadily becoming the dominant buyer throughout the marketplace and are bringing with them a new set of expectations as to what the insurance industry should be providing.
+Insurers must recognize that Millennials are steadily becoming the dominant buyers in the market and are bringing with them a new set of expectations about what the insurance industry should provide.